-Mostly you can make out the printer IP from the port field itself (192.168.5.100 in this example), but this is just the port name and the actual IP could be different in the next screen.
+Mostly you can make out the printer IP from the port field itself (192.168.5.100 in this example), but this is just the port name and the actual IP could be different on the next screen.

 4) As you see below, the Printer Name or IP Address field will show the actual IP address of a printer in Windows 10 or 8.1.

-Remember that the port name and IP address could be different in a few exceptional cases, so do not decide the IP by port name of a printer.
+Remember that the port name and IP address could be different in a few exceptional cases, so do not decide the IP by the port name of a printer.

-To make sure that the IP address of the printer can be reached from your computer through the network, open command prompt (type cmd in search) and type ping 192.168.5.100 and Enter.
+To make sure that the IP address of the printer can be reached from your computer through the network, open the command prompt (type cmd in search) and type ping 192.168.5.100 and Enter.
 You should get a successful ping reply message as shown below which indicates the proper network communication between the computer and network printer.

 Read Also – How to enable ping response in Windows 10